 In this case you are responsible for notifying PlanMaker about the end of the formatting commands.
 To do this, enclose the formatting commands in a With structure and indicate their end using the ApplyFormatting method (see example).

 ApplyFormatting

 An example using automatic formatting:

-'''

-Sub Main

-Dim pm as Object

 Set pm = CreateObject("PlanMaker.Application")

 pm.Visible = True

+'''

+'''

 With pm.ActiveSheet.Range("A1:C3")

 .Font.Name = "Arial"

 .Font.Size = 14

 .Font.Bold = TRUE

 .NumberFormatting.Type = pmNumberPercentage

 .NumberFormatting.Digits = 2

-'''
+End With